-Type of employer Scheduled Bodies Designating Community Admission Bodies Employers Transferee Admission Bodies Sub-type Local Authorities & Police Academies Other scheduled bodies Parish & Town Councils Open to new entrants Closed to new entrants Transieree Admission Dodles Funding Target Basis used Ongoin g, assumes long- (see App icipation may move to "gilts see note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix C) Primary rate approach (see A ppendix D, section on D.2) Stabilised contribution rate?
+Type of employer Scheduled Bodies Designating Employers Community Admission Bodies Transferee Admission Bodies Sub-type Local Authorities & Police Academies Other scheduled bodies Parish & Town Councils Open to new entrants Closed to new entrants - Transferee Admission Bodies Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix C) Ongoing, but may move to "gilts basis" - see note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix C) Primary rate approach (see Appendix D, section D.2) Stabilised contribution rate?
 Yes see note (b) Yes see note (b) No No No No No Maximum time horizon see note (c) 20 years 20 years 20 years 17 years Future working lifetime of members Future working lifetime of members Outstanding contract term, or future working lifetime of members (if shorter) Secondary rate see note (d) % of payroll or monetary amount % of payroll % of payroll or monetary amount % of payroll % of payroll or monetary amount Monetary amount % of payroll or monetary amount Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Preferred approach: contributions kept at future service rate.
 However, reductions may be permitted by the Admin.
-Authority Reduce contributions by spreading the surplus over the remaining contract term Probability of achieving target see note (e) 66% 66% 66% - 70% 66% 66% - 80% 66% - 80% 66-75% Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Max 3 years Max 3 years Max 3 years Max 3 years None Review of rates see note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed at regular intervals in last 3 years of contract New employer n/a see note (g) n/a See section 2.3 See e note (h) See notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring, the cessation debt principles applied would be as per Note (j) . admission agr debt will be ca appropriate to d subject to terms of reement.
-Cessation alculated on a basis the circumstances of - see Note (j).
+Authority Reduce contributions by spreading the surplus over the remaining contract term Probability of achieving target see note (e) 66% 66% 66% - 70% 66% 66% - 80% 66% - 80% 66-75% Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Max 3 years Max 3 years Max 3 years Max 3 years None Review of rates see note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed at regular intervals in last 3 years of contract New employer n/a see note (g) n/a See section 2.3 See note (h) See notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
+In the rare event of cessation occurring, the cessation debt principles applied would be as per Note (j) .
+Can be ceased subject to terms of admission agreement.
+Cessation debt will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
 Participation assumed to expire at the end of the contract.
 Cessation debt calculated on ongoing basis.
 Awarding Authority liable for future deficits and contributions arising.